‘Playtime’ – 39 dogs rollicking on Currumbin beach as part of SWELL Sculpture Festival 2022

-As part of the NOOSA LONG WEEKEND FESTIVAL 2015, our art installation at ‘the j’, Noosa, Yanni and Pam have washed, de labelled and cut up over 1500 plastic milk bottles to create a huge web which suspends above the ramp at ‘the j’.
-Artfully lit with blue and green lights or Pink and purple, depending on the events, which look spectacular.
-Using 1500 recycled plastic milk bottles, they use the very materials that creates pollution – oceans and hence marine life.
+As part of the NOOSA LONG WEEKEND FESTIVAL 2015, our art installation at ‘the j’, Noosa, Yanni and Pam created a huge web which suspended above the ramp and atrium at ‘the j’ theatre.
+Artfully lit with blue it looked spectacular at night.
+Using 1500 recycled plastic milk bottles, they used the very materials that creates pollution in our oceans and hence endangers marine life.

 Red tree work in progress